CellProfiler/CellProfiler-plugins/documentation/CP-plugins-documentation/using_plugins.md

     ```

     e.g. To install Cellpose the pip install command would be `pip install -e .[cellpose]`

     If using Mac and getting an error saying `zsh: no matches found: .[somepackage]`, put the dot and square brackets in single quotes, ie `pip install -e '.[cellpose]'`

 5. **Open and use CellProfiler.**

-    Please note that plugins that have separate install flags may have conflicting dependencies so we recommend making a separate python environment in which to run separate installations.
+    Please note that plugins that have separate install flags may have conflicting dependencies so we recommend making a separate Python environment in which to run separate installations.
-    (e.g. while having CellPose and StarDist in the same python environment is technically possible, it has been reported to be quite troublesome to install, so we recommend choosing either CellPose or StarDist.)
+    (e.g. while having CellPose and StarDist in the same Python environment is technically possible, it has been reported to be quite troublesome to install, so we recommend choosing either CellPose or StarDist.)

 ### Installing plugins with dependencies, using pre-built CellProfiler

 1. **Install CellProfiler.**

     Download a binary (pre-built) version of CellProfiler from the [CellProfiler website](https://cellprofiler.org/releases).

 2. **Clone the CellProfiler-plugins repository.**